Madu44/Tableau-and-Google-Sheet-Project-Udemy-Course-Analysis/README.md

 # UDEMY COURSE ANALYSIS PROJECT
-An Excel and Tableau project carried out during my Data Analyst training with EntryLevel
+An Excel and Tableau project carried out during my Data Analyst training with EntryLevel.
+This happens to be my first case study project.

 # PROJECT DESCRIPTION